Intro to Mesh Integrity

 When selecting faces, entire face should show orange - if not, face isn't properly selected

-Subdivision Surface modifier as debugging tool - often reveals hidden topology issues
+Subdivision Surface modifier can be used as temporary debugging tool - often reveals hidden topology issues

 Why Mesh Integrity Matters

-Beginner mistakes create "invalid geometry" that breaks workflows
+Beginner mistakes create "invalid geometry" that breaks subsequent tool usage.

 Accidental keystrokes in wrong order cause mesh problems

-Prevention is faster than fixing - rebuilding often quicker than repair
+Prevention is faster than fixing - rebuilding is often quicker than repair

 Experience reduces these errors over time

-"Where There's Smoke, There's Fire" - Visual Warning Signs
+"Where There's Smoke, There's Fire" - Warning Signs of poor mesh integrity

 Thickening Edges - Edges appear thicker than normal in display (overlapping/doubled edges)